For more information about our Achievements, click on one of the items below:

 Saint Louis University has placed on Sierra Magazine's "Cool Schools" green ranking list.
 The magazine, put out by the Sierra Club, ranks "American colleges and universities according to their environmental practices, green initiatives, and caliber of sustainability-oriented education."

 Although Saint Louis University Facilities Services continues to take steps to ensure campus sustainability, some accomplishments have already been recognized.
 Stop by and take a look at our accolades ̶ located in the Facilities Services suite on the 2nd floor of the Wool Center, room 226.

 Saint Louis University was a Charter Participant in the Association for the Advancement of Sustainability in Higher Education's (AASHE) Sustainability Tracking Assessment and Reporting System (STARS).
 SLU currently uses the Data Collector Tool to share annual sustainability information with Sierra Club and Princeton Review.

-Saint Louis University shared honors with Clayco and the Lawrence Group for the expansion and renovation of a 47 year old office building to accommodate the School of Law.
-An aggressive 10 month schedule was needed to be ready for the university's fall 2013 semester.
-The $32 million project made use of constructability, front end planning and team building best practices to complete the project.
-Construction included addition of a 12th floor and installation of large structural steel beams that were fabricated off site, staged on a small project site, hoisted through a small window opening and spliced together inside the building.
+Saint Louis University shared honors with Clayco and the Lawrence Group for the expansion and renovation of a 47-year-old office building to accommodate the School of Law.
+An aggressive 10-month schedule was needed to be ready for the university's fall 2013 semester.
+The $32 million project made use of constructability, front-end planning, and team building best practices to complete the project.
+Construction included the addition of a 12th floor and installation of large structural steel beams that were fabricated off-site, staged on a small project site, hoisted through a small window opening and spliced together inside the building.

-Tree Campus USA - SLU has been designated as an official Tree Campus USA for the second year in a row.
+Tree Campus USA - SLU has been designated as an official Tree Campus USA.
 SLU's Tree Campus USA program contains the five standards that are required for certification: